-According to the information in this hazard profile, drought impacts on Wharton County could be considered moderate.
+Based on historical evidence, Wharton County and participating communities can expect to experience a drought up to the most sever level (D4) during future events.
+That being said, the probability of an event of such a severity level is considered low.
+Typical drought event impacts on Matagorda County are considered moderate.
 Moderate drought typically means less than 25% to 50% of the property (mainly agricultural) is severely damaged; injuries/illnesses are treatable or do not result in permanent disability; crop fields become withered; cattle herds are thinned; and for coastal communities, fishermen net light loads.
 Due to the low probability of severe drought, the overall significance is considered moderate with significant potential impact.
 Drought can have a widespread impact on the environment and the economy, depending upon its severity, although it typically does not result in loss of life or damage to property, as do other natural disasters.
 The National Drought Mitigation Center uses three categories to describe likely drought impacts: